International Economics (M.Sc.)

 Students have to study abroad for one semester.
 This semester has to be spent at a partner university (see above) of the Faculty of Business and Economics of the University of Göttingen.
 Into the bargain, students can participate at the European exchange programme "Erasmus".
 Within this framework the faculty cooperates with more than 60 European universities.

 The Faculty of Business and Economics is offering a double degree programme with the Faculty of Economic Sciences at the University of Groningen, Netherlands.
-In four semesters, specially qualified students can simultaneously earn the degree "M.A. in International Economics" from the University of Göttingen and the "M.Sc. in International Economics and Business" from the University of Groningen.
+In four semesters, specially qualified students can simultaneously earn the degree "M.Sc. in International Economics" from the University of Göttingen and the "M.Sc. in Economic Development and Globalization" from the University of Groningen.

 The double degree programme offers an excellent possibility to study internationally and opens up excellent career possibilities in multinational business, national and international organisations and, not least, excellent chances when applying to international Ph.D. programmes.